marko-durasic/marko-durasic.github.io/_pages/about.md

 ### More Information

-I am a proactive and driven Senior Software and Web Developer with over 5 years of experience working across both start-ups and large corporation, as well as multinational organisations mostly in Taipei, Taiwan.
+I am a proactive and driven Senior Software and Web Developer with long experience of working across both start-ups and large corporation, as well as multinational organisations mostly in Taipei, Taiwan.

 I have specific expertise in Magento PHP E-commerce framework, a proven ability to deliver projects on time and a strong problem-solving mind-set in regards of Magento 1 and 2 modules/extensions development using best practices and design patterns, testing and website optimization.